Fox-ML-infrastructure/FoxML_Core/README.md

 - **Multi-model training systems** with 20+ model families (GPU-accelerated)
 - **HPC-compatible orchestration patterns** (single-node optimized; distributed HPC planned/WIP)

-This is a **cross-sectional ML research infrastructure system** designed for panel data and time-series workflows.
+This is a **cross-sectional ML infrastructure system** designed for panel data and time-series workflows for any machine learning applications.

 ---------------------------------------------------------------------